-Answer: Yes, Jesus had an “intimate relationship” with the “beloved disciple.”
+Frank answers: Yes, Jesus had an “intimate relationship” with the “beloved disciple.”
 Let’s figure out what that could mean and what intimate male friendship could mean.

 Douglas Blanchard painted 24 scenes of a gay Jesus experiencing his passion, crucifixion, resurrection, and ascension, using contemporary pictorial settings.
 This is his painting of the last supper.
-The beloved disciple leans on Jesus and Judas (in black t-shirt) tries to insinuate himself into the scene.
+The beloved disciple (in white t-shirt) leans on Jesus and Judas (in black t-shirt) tries to insinuate himself into the scene.

-But Scorsese also wanted close-up shots to bring out the internal passion of Jesus on the cross in order to relate more intimately to humanity.
-This intimate Jesus was the figure Kazantzakis wanted to portray in his novel, even though he resisted the “last temptation” to lead a normal married life with Mary Magdalene.
+…but Scorsese also wanted close-up shots to bring out the internal passion of Jesus on the cross in order to relate more intimately to humanity.
+This intimate Jesus was the figure Kazantzakis wanted to portray in his novel, even though Jesus resisted the “last temptation” to avoid crucifixion and lead a normal married life with Mary Magdalene.

 The most common symbolic interpretation of Mary in the Fourth Gospel is that she is the figure of the church.
 The beloved disciple is the apostle or Christian to whom the care of the care of the church is committed.